massabaali7/SVeritas/README.md

-# Speaker Verification Benchmark Framework
+# SVeritas: Speaker Verification Benchmark Framework

 A modular and extensible framework to benchmark **Speaker Verification** systems under clean and corrupted conditions with different models and augmentations.